How and why to start a side hustle today

 - Generate income by consulting

 But no matter what they do, their income is created on their own terms -- they’re their own bosses, even if they’re working for clients directly on a one-on-one basis or hitting the pavement every other day.

 Sounds good, right?
 That’s not the best part of being a side-hustler, though.

 The best part of a side-hustle is that, typically, they aren’t resource-intensive.
 Side-hustles don’t require significant investments to get rolling, nor do they mandate spending 40 hours a week before you see returns.

-Granted, the more resources you can put into the side-hustle, the faster it’s going to get off the ground, but it isn’t uncommon to hear stories about side-hustlers investing pocket change and pulling in rent within a few weeks of work.
+Granted, the more resources you can put into it, the better you can market your new side-business, but it isn’t uncommon to hear stories about side-hustlers investing pocket change and pulling in rent within a few weeks of work.